wallygauze/data-police-shootings/Wally_Gauze_Project/FlaskApp/README.md

-This folder contains code for prototype online app based on my project's work.
-(This work is an extension)
+This folder contains code for a prototype online app based on my project's work.
+(This work is an extension not present in the version of the project I delivered for the course.)

 ---